top of page

 What does this mean for your 21 year old child?

 If you have a child who aged out of public education because he or she turned 21 years old during the 2022 – 2023 school year, this means that your child can re-enroll in the district until his or her 22nd birthday.
 Even if you, as the parent, signed a Notice of Recommended Education Placement (NOREP) or a Prior Written Notice (PWN) regarding graduation and your student's exiting special education services, the student can still re-enroll in the District school.
+This is still currently true, pending the decision on appeal.

 What do I have to do for my child to continue his or her education?

 In order for your child to continue his or her education, the child must be re-enrolled into the District.
 You must contact the school and ask to re-enroll your child as soon as possible to continue your child’s education.
 You will likely have to fill out re-enrollment paperwork because your child was un-enrolled as of the end of the 2022 – 2023 school year.
 All PA Districts have been advised to contact parents directly, but it is very possible that you have not yet been contacted, for these extra services.
 Should your district provide any resistance to these services or your re-enrollment, it may be helpful to include this letter from the Pennsylvania Department of Education.
 While you do have to re-enroll your child, as the agreement applies today, the District CANNOT deny your child the right to attend school until his or her 22nd birthday.
+This is still currently true, pending the decision on appeal.

 What does this mean for your child who did not age out in the 2022 – 2023 school year?